Euler Society: Activities

 The first conference was held in 2002 in Rumford, Maine.
 Since the first meeting the Euler Society has held their conferences in different areas of the Northeast and Midwest United States.
 Since 2012 the Euler Society has alternated hosting the conferences with the MAA MathFest in odd numbered years and independently in even numbered years.

 The conferences that they do independently often are held in late July and are for all levels of mathematicians.
 Usually these conferences have an average of attendees between 20 and 30 people.
 The subjects addressed are not limited to just Euler’s life and works.
 The topics include mathematical topics Euler’s colleagues and contemporaries worked on, the academic and political life in the 18th century and historical trends that influence the sciences and mathematics during that time.
 The people who present at these independent conferences have a choice to give a 20 minute or 50 minute presentation.
 The presentation is followed by 5–10 minutes for questioning.
 The conferences that are done with the MAA Fest give an opportunity for scholars to present their current and past work to people who have similar interests.
 These conferences are often held in early August.
 Both the independent and joint conferences give people the opportunity to read original sources such as Euler’s work in Latin or French, the most common original languages the works are written in.
 People are also able to see the early development of many mathematical and scientific ideas.
 The past meetings have been held in Washington, D.C. in 2015, Austin, TX in 2014, Hartford, CT in 2013, Garden City, NY in 2012, and Kenosha, WI in 2011.

-Opusculum is the newsletter for the Euler Society; it is accessible for free on their website.

 They also inspired and assisted with the creation of an online database, the Euler Archive, of all of Euler's works.